Abhi13027/interview-questions-javascript/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-3. ## What is Call, Apply and Bind?
+3. ## What is Call Apply and Bind?

 The Call, Apply and Bind methods are generally used to set the value of `this` keyword irrespective of the way in which a function is called.